 When the entire roof ridge line is pointed and sealed, all broken tiles are replaced, valley trays, gutters and down-pipes are clear and all protrusions from the roof are sealed, your roof will work as it was designed.
 This is how to ensure that your home stays free from leaks during the oncoming winter months.

-If you have any questions, roof leaks or if you require a comprehensive roof inspection then give Working Class Hands a call today on 0414 985 605.
+If you have any questions about roof leak repair in Perth or if you require a comprehensive roof inspection then give Working Class Hands a call today on 0414 985 605.